fabferri/az-pattern/vwan1/vwan-securehubs-spoke-and-child-spoke-s2s/README.md

 ## Routing Model

-Traffic steering is implemented in two places.
+Traffic steering is implemented through two routing mechanisms: child-spoke route tables (UDRs) and static routes configured on virtual hub VNet connections.

 In addition to child-spoke UDRs, static routes are explicitly defined in each hub VNet Connection (`hubVirtualNetworkConnection`).
 These connection-level static routes map child-spoke prefixes to the parent spoke ILB frontend IP as `nextHopIpAddress`, so traffic arriving at the hub for those prefixes follows the NVA path in the parent spoke.